act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 Each test target has a valid value according to its [WAI-ARIA 1.1 value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value).

-### Expectation 2

 For value types `ID Reference` and `ID Reference List` for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) at least one of the elements with the given ids exists in the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees) as the element that specifies the target attribute.

-**Note:** This expectation only applies to [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState).
-For non-required properties, there is no requirement that the elements with the given ids actually exists.

-### Expectation 3

 For value type `URI` the value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).

+**Note:** Only for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) with value types `ID Reference` and `ID Reference List` is there a requirement that the elements with the given ids actually exists.
+For non-required properties, this is not a requirement.

 **Note:**
 For value type `URI`, this rule does not require that the destination URI exists.